nccadman19/rebellionallstarscheer/README.md

 * W3C CSS Validation Service Used to validate all CSS code written and used in this webpage.

+* Pingdom to check speed of website loading

 ## Credits
 --------------